Jean-Tinland/simple-bar/README.md

 - Create new workspace on "+" click [**only with SIP disabled**]
 - Move workspace on space hover (1s delay) [**only with SIP disabled**]
 - Destroy workspace on space hover (1s delay) [**only with SIP disabled**]
-- For each space display an icon for every opened app (see "Customization" below to add icons)
+- For each space display an icon for every opened app (you can exclude specific apps in settings)
 - Show current app name & title
 - Settings module (enable/disable each individual widget: see list below - switch dark/light theme)(\*\*)
 - Spotify or Music/iTunes current track (only if Spotify or Music/iTunes is open)